palaa159/Docs/Tutorials/14-MyoWare_Integration.md

 The wires attached to the R, E, and M connects will transmit electrical signals from MyoWare's three electrodes to the OpenBCI board.
 R is the reference electrode, the one attached to the black wire.
 M is the middle electrode, and E is the end electrode.
 The E and M electrodes will measure activity across a muscle.

-### 2. OpenBCI Board
+### 2. Preparing OpenBCI Board
+Your Cyton board should look like this:
 ![Board with Headers](../assets/images/8bit_w_Headers.jpg)
-If you have not already soldered your headers onto OpenBCI board, you should do so now.
-However if you'd prefer to minimize soldering, at least solder headers into the leftmost area of the board.
-We will be utilizing DVDD and GND right above the OpenBCI logo.
+If your Cyton board is missing the black, female pin connectors (called "headers") sticking out of the board, you will need to solder them on before continuing.

-### 3. Wiring
+### 3. Wiring the MyoWare board to the OpenBCI board
 Connect the 5 wires from the MyoWare board in step 2 to the OpenBCI board, as shown below:

 ![Board with Headers](../assets/images/cyton_myoware_connects.jpg)